Overview

 A. BROKER-DEALER AFFILIATIONS

-with the Financial Industry Regulatory Authority (“FINRA”).
+and Exchange Commission (“SEC”) and a member of the Financial Industry Regulatory Authority

 B. COMMODITY FUTURES AFFILIATIONS

-an application pending to register as a futures commission merchant, commodity pool operator,
+become registered as a futures commission merchant, commodity pool operator, or commodity

 C. OTHER AFFILIATIONS

-does not provide brokerage recommendations or advice to retail brokerage clients in its capacity as a
+solicited basis only.
+The Firm does not provide investment recommendations or advice to retail

 17